 John is interviewed by Debo Powers.
 Click here to download an MP3 file record of this interview.
 The file size is about 63MB and the interview lasts about 1 hour and 5 minutes.
 Click here to download a PDF transcript of this interview.

-Bob is a long time North Fork resident with many stories to tell.
+Bob passed away on March 11, 2018.
+He was a long time North Fork resident with many stories to tell.

 July 7th, 2015